 Concrete Mission and Values

-The mission statement is your goal, and the values is how you plan on achieving your goals.
+The mission statement is your goal, and the values refer to how you plan on achieving your goals.

 Many companies have vague mission and values that mean nothing, while Welch says both need to be crystal clear.

-Values need to reinforce your mission and make possible you will achieve it.
+Values need to reinforce your mission and make it possible you will achieve it.

 In GE two of them were: “be intolerant of bureaucracy” and “see change for the growth opportunity it brings”.

-Above all, make sure your leaders live and breath the vision.
+Above all, make sure your leaders live and breathe the vision.